Sohaibmeo/BuzzBridge/README.md

     		Overall Font + Logo-Color and Design ETC

 # Suggestions :
-	Checkboxes for upvote and downvote
+	Use Checkboxes for upvote and downvote
+	Advertisement Alignment In every page ?
+	Search Bar (Postgres full-text search?):
+		User types in whatever
+		fetches a query with the users questions and topics we set those